 The history of Petaluma has been the subject of numerous books, articles, and even a museum.
-Below is a Petaluma History Overview, organized according to themes that have been consistent in both ancient and modern life here.
+Below is a Petaluma History Overview, organized according to themes that have been consistent in both historical and modern life here.

 A land of natural abundance.
 Petaluma's fertile soil, mild weather, and navigable waterway have attracted settlers for thousands of years.
 It was a place of bounty - a sacred place - to the Coast Miwok and other indigenous tribes.